bHartiii/Keep-Notes/README.md

 - **Signals** : Django includes a “signal dispatcher” which helps allow decoupled applications get notified when actions occur elsewhere in the framework.
 In a nutshell, signals allow certain senders to notify a set of receivers that some action has taken place.
 They’re especially useful when many pieces of code may be interested in the same events.

+- **Celery:** We can call a celery task by two ways:
+    - Synchronous : The method is exceuted in same thrad.
+    - Asynchronous : The message is sent to celery worker by using rabbitMQ server.
+    Ex : method_name.delay() : It create json message and paass it to celery worker.
+    - Celery uses rabbitMQ serve as message broker that passes the message from django to celery worker.
+    - By using status property we can check status of asychronous tasks.

 ### Django Project Creation :

 #### Project setup and database structure: